Course Overview of UC3201. Web Design Introduction.

 The Web Today and Tomorrow

 The growth of social media, apps and web services will be investigated through presentations and discussions.
-And the growing popularity of designing for mobile devices and tablets will be explored with mobile friendly fluid grid design.
-Finally, how to find a web host for a permanent site off the U of MN's servers will be covered.
+And the growing popularity of designing for mobile devices and tablets will be explored with mobile friendly Bootstrap design.
+Finally, how to publish to a free web host or create a unique personal URL.

 To see the resume and bio for David Husom.
 Visit the Bio page.